Martial Paillot: Final years

-Starting in 1929, his health began to decline.
+From 1929 his health began to decline.
 He suffered from frequent malaise and vomiting, with an old lymphangitis worsening and his legs weakening.
-He was sent to Saint Martha’s Hospital in Bangalore on August 23, 1930.
-He only spent a few weeks in the hospital before dying on September 16.
-He spent his final weeks “far from his dear parishioners, who did not hesitate to pray for the saintly priest”.
-An article in La Croix on November 26, 1931, introduced him to the French public.
-The article in question bears this sensational title: “The body of a French missionary is found intact after a long stay in the ground, exactly from September 16, 1930, to October 18, 1931”.
-It mentions that he was buried in Bangalore and had a grandiose and touching funeral in Pondicherry.
+He was sent to Saint Martha’s Hospital in Bangalore on August 23, 1930, where he died on September 16.

-The article also mentions that when his body was exhumed, the people present expected to find nothing but bones; they slowly dug with shovels until hitting the soft coffin that had been eaten by termites.
-Digging by hand, they arrived at the body with its shoulders slightly arched.
-After another 15 minutes of digging, they were able to lower a rope around a board under the body that hadn’t been ravaged by the termites.
-The body was left out in the sun, with three religious sisters doing their best to remove dirt from the face; the nose and eyes were somewhat damaged.
-The coolies present were somewhat less delicate, removing pieces from his priestly robes.
-It was noted, however, that the body was not terribly damaged and that the skin had taken a coppery hue.
-There was very little odor from the body.
-His body was taken by train from Bangalore Sunday night, arriving in Pondicherry the next day, October 19.
-He was taken to his former parish church where he was given a funeral with the governor and his wife, the mayor and many others in attendance.
-He was then buried at the church.
+An article in La Croix on November 26, 1931, introduced him to the French public, with title "The body of a French missionary is found intact after a long stay in the ground, exactly from September 16, 1930, to October 18, 1931".
+It mentions that he was buried in Bangalore and had a funeral in Pondicherry.
+The article says that when his body was exhumed, the people present expected to find nothing but bones.
+The wooden coffin had been eaten by termites, but the body was not terribly damaged with little odor; the skin had taken a coppery hue.
+His body was taken to Pondicherry on October 19, where he was given a funeral and buried at the church.